 SipHash may serve as a way to implement mappings in memory, which would allow them to be local variables in functions.
-Although the Substrate environment provides a function to generate random numbers to serve as the hashes' secret, on Solana a safe alternative still needs to be found.
+Although, a safe alternative to random seeds still needs to be found.

 1.11.12 Contract Types

 In Solidity, other smart contracts can be called and created.
 So, there is a type to hold the address of a contract.
 This is in fact simply the address of the contract, with some syntax sugar for calling functions on it.